HyperAgents/hmas/CONTRIBUTING.md

         life changer (i.e. I would be able to make discoveries/works that now cannot be done or are extremely hard to do) breakthrough (i.e. this would be a breakthrough in my field)

-    After completing your story, you should update the "List of personas" and/or the "List of stories" in this README.md file.
+    After completing your story, you should update the "List of agents" and/or the "List of stories" in this README.md file.

-    If you created a new Persona: add to "List of personas" the name of the folder, and a link to the folder, following the examples.
+    If you created a new Agent: add to "List of agents" the name of the folder, and a link to the folder, following the examples.
 Then, add to "List of stories" the name of the story you created, and a link to the file.
     If you reused an existing Persona for your story: add to "List of stories" the name of the story you created, and a link to the file.